jg-rp/liquid/contributing.md

 ## Development

-We use [hatch](https://hatch.pypa.io/latest/) to manage project dependencies and manage development environments.
+We use [hatch](https://hatch.pypa.io/latest/) to manage project dependencies and development environments.

 Run tests with the _test_ script.